-In this four-part series, underwater shooter Don Silcock tells you everything you need to know about capturing the best of Papua New Guinea, a country he has traveled to two dozen times over the past two decades…
+In this five-part series, underwater shooter Don Silcock tells you everything you need to know about capturing the best of Papua New Guinea, a country he has traveled to two dozen times over the past two decades…

 Beautiful barrel sponges on the offshore reefs at Tufi: Make sure you take a wide-angle lens with you to Tufi—you’ll need it

 When the 16th-century Portuguese and Spanish explorers first arrived in the far eastern part of what was then called the Malay Archipelago, they had no way of knowing they had stumbled upon the second-largest island in the world.
 Neither could they possibly know that the island is one of the most biodiverse places on the planet, occupying just 0.5% of the Earth’s surface, but with almost 10% of its species—and that is just on the land!

 What they did note, though, was the similarity between the indigenous people and those of the Guinea region of Africa, which is how the island came to be called New Guinea.
 Once discovered, New Guinea became part of “The Great Game” played by the European colonizing nations, with the Dutch taking all of the western half of the huge island, while England and Germany held the eastern quarters until World War I, when they were amalgamated and handed over to Australia to administer.
 Independence from Australia came to the eastern half of the island in 1975 when the country of Papua New Guinea was born, with the western half ultimately becoming the Indonesian province of West Papua.